awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 1. Choose **Create Association**\.

 **Note**
-If you use tags to create an association on one or more target instances, and then you remove the tags from an instance, that instance no longer runs the association\.
-The instance is disassociated from the State Manager document\.
+If you use tags to create an association on one or more target nodes, and then you remove the tags from a node, that node no longer runs the association\.
+The node is disassociated from the State Manager document\.

 ## Create an association that runs Ansible playbooks \(CLI\)<a name="systems-manager-state-manager-ansible-cli"></a>